thiagodp/concordialang/docs/example.md

 Scenario: Successful login
   Given that I can see the login screen
   When I enter valid credentials
-  Then I can access the main application screen
+  Then I can access the application's main screen

   # A Variant is a low-level description or variation of a Scenario
   Variant: Successful login with valid credentials